Long-form content is all the rage these days.

 ABOUT THE AUTHOR

 Amanda Cross is a blogger and freelance writer from Arkansas.
-She started blogging from her dorm room in her freshman year of college, and has since received a Bachelor’s and Master’s degree in Sociology.
-During her degrees she realized her love of writing and storytelling, and she now works on two blogs and with a wide variety of clients and brands.
+She started blogging from her dorm room in her freshman year of college and has since received a Bachelor’s and Master’s degree in Sociology.
+While getting her degrees she realized her love of writing and storytelling, and she now works on her blog The Happy Arkansan and freelance writing for clients across the country.